Deriving Derivatives: Examples

-The examples considered so far might give an impression that our framework is limited to the case of vanilla combinations.
-The framework is in fact a lot more general than that.
-It has the ability to produce investment structures even with early exercise and path-dependent features.
-This is because we have a lot of freedom to choose the underlying variable, $x$.
-In order to demonstrate this flexibility we proceed by giving a couple of additional examples.
-In the first example we further develop the skew trading theme and consider an investor which requires more elaborate solutions than we considered so far.
-In the second example we learn how to build indices which is currently one of the most popular directions in product innovation.
+The examples considered so far might give an impression that our framework is limited to vanilla combinations.
+The framework is, of course, a lot more general than that.
+This is because we have a lot of freedom in choosing the underlying variable, $x$.

+We demonstrate this flexibility by giving a couple of additional examples.
+First, we continue within the theme of skew trading and consider an investor which requires more elaborate solutions than we considered so far.
+In the second example we learn how to build indices -- one of the most popular current directions in product innovation.

-\subsection{Skew exotics}
+\subsubsection{Skew exotics}

-It often happens that, before we can even get to the design of products, we need to help our investors to clarify their views.
-Even the choice of the underlying variable on which client views are being expressed may need clarification.
-For instance, in the above examples of skew trading we chose $x$ to be the future value of some equity index.
+In the above examples of skew trading we chose $x$ to be the future value of an index.
 This is not the only possible choice.
-Nothing stops us from considering, for instance, third moment estimators from time-series of the index and see what products we would get by using these path-dependent variables as definitions of $x$.
-The choice of $x$ is very important and it remains the job of a structurer to determine what view the client is actually trying to express.
+Nothing stops us from considering, for instance, various third moment estimators and see what products we would get by using these path-dependent variables as definitions of $x$.
+The choice of $x$ is very important and it remains the job of a structurer to determine what view the client actually has.

-For a specific and a rather typical example, let us consider a client which (i) is an expert in a certain equity, (ii) wants to express an opinion on the skew of that equity but (iii) does not want to have significant delta exposure to the equity spot at any point during the life of the trade.
+For a specific and a rather typical example, let us consider a client which {\bf (\,i\,)} is an expert in a certain equity, {\bf (\,ii\,)} wants to express an opinion on the skew of that equity but {\bf (\,iii\,)} does not want to have significant delta exposure to the equity spot at any point during the life of the trade.
 It is clear that no product which can be represented by a combination of vanillas would satisfy the client.
 Such products would be rejected on the account of large equity delta.
 It follows that the only hope to meet the needs of the client lies with path-dependent products.